 In 1999, Mike played a leading role in the creation of the marriage equality movement in the United States, culminating in a national victory 15 years later.
 As a consequence of the national impact of his leadership, OUT Magazine identified Mike as one of the top 100 most influential gay Americans.
 In subsequent years he led critical campaigns for change that fought to end the HIV/AIDS epidemic, promote urban greening and demand environmental restoration.
 Upon arriving in Oregon in 2013, Mike served as Campaign Manager for Oregon United for Marriage and then successfully stewarded Governor Kitzhaber’s 2014 reelection campaign.
 Most recently, Mike served as Executive Director of the City Club of Portland, one of the oldest civic engagement organizations in the United States.

-Today, Mike lives in northeast Portland with his husband Rob and their hound, Ava.
+Today, Mike lives in northeast Portland with his husband Rob and their hounds, Ava and Russ.
 As a volunteer he has served on numerous advisory boards including Friends of the Urban Forest, the Northern Ireland Community Foundation, the San Francisco Public Utilities Commission Advisory Board and the Salvation Army Women’s Emergency Shelter in Portland.